hengxiao80/lasso_cacti_wrfhydro_root/README_create_wrfinput_for_wrfhydro.md

 (in `ungrib4wrfinput`)

-NOTE: You only need the first two hours for wrfinput_d* generation.
+NOTE: You only need the first two hours (only the first hour is used actually) of ERA5-land data for wrfinput_d* generation (see `namelist.wps`).

 - Run `link_grib.sh` on ERA5-land data;